BenWiederhake/spread/README.md

 Restore single file:
 `$ restic-heimdal default restore 79766175 --target /tmp/restore-work --include /work/foo`

+Remove old snapshots, and prune repository:
+Careful, this is I/O heavy, as the entire repository is walked!
+`$ restic-forget default`

-### Removing old snapshots
+### Details on removing old snapshots

-`--dry-run` is only there to prevent over-eager copy-pasting.
-Leave it out to actually remove snapshots:
-`$ restic-heimdal default forget --dry-run --prune --group-by host,tags --keep-last 10 --keep-hourly 25 --keep-daily 8 --keep-weekly 6 --keep-monthly 13 --keep-yearly 50`
+The retention policy is written in `params`.
+A sane default is given as a start.

+If you are sure that the prune selection is sane, and that the implied `--dry-run` option can be omitted, call `restic-forget default --no-dry-run`.

-`forget` by default groups snapshots by their set of paths, and does not consider paths to be the main thing.
+By default, `forget` groups snapshots by their set of paths, and does not consider paths to be the main thing.
 Example: I make three snapshots, of A, A&B, and only A again.
 So the second snapshot had two paths.
 Then `forget` considers the A&B snapshot to be something completely different than the A snapshots.
 So `forget --keep-last 2` would do nothing, because it tries to keep the last two A-only snapshots, and it tries to keep the last 2 A&B snapshots.
 This could cause trouble if the list of backed-up files changes slightly.
 To get around this, use `forget` with the options `--group-by host,tags` or just `--group-by host`.

 Note that this may take a long time, and may rewrite a lot of the repository.
 You better have a stable, fast connection, and enough storage space.